exercism/elixir-test-runner/README.md

 ## Environment

-The test runner currently targets exercises supporting Elixir >= 1.11 and Erlang/OTP >= 23, but is running on Elixir 1.16.0 on hexpm's `elixir:1.16.0-erlang-26.2.1-debian-bookworm-20231009` image
+The test runner currently targets exercises supporting Elixir >= 1.12 and Erlang/OTP >= 24, but is running on Elixir 1.17.0 on hexpm's `elixir:1.17.0-erlang-27.0-debian-bookworm-20240612` image.

 The `Dockerfile` also has added `bash`, `jo` and `jq` to the image.